 Only a dentist knows the secrets for clean teeth

 We all brush our teeth at least twice per day, and we floss daily as well.
 But, we also know people whose breath isn’t so pleasant.
 And, like them or not, you don’t want to be around them.
 Even if they eat a pack of gum and mints in front of you, sometimes it doesn’t help.
 This can all be due to incorrect brushing and flossing.
 Excess food can be stuck in our teeth, and it can create problems as it rots between them.
 Also, the tongue is the most important when it comes to having fresh breath, and most people forget about its hygiene.
-Visiting the dentist will help to pinpoint the problem you’re facing, and show you the correct techniques to keep everything clean and fresh.
+Visiting the Dentist in Hartford will help to pinpoint the problem you’re facing, and show you the correct techniques to keep everything clean and fresh..
 Here are the most common dental problems: https://www.verywellhealth.com/top-common-dental-problems-1059461

 What is the proper way to brush your teeth?